Docs

 Send a message from a specified address.

 In broadcast mode (with --net), sending to the real network is attempted only when from matches one of the wallets opened at script startup.
+With --tonconnect, scripts.wallet("name") resolves to the connected TON Connect wallet and matching sends are approved in that wallet instead of signed by local keys.
 If from is not an opened wallet address, this method falls back to normal emulator execution, even when net.isBroadcasting is true.

 Example: